adidas/amdf/README.md

 Copyright © 2018, adidas AG, Released under the [Apache 2.0 License](LICENSE)

+## Use Cases

+This software can be used to define the visual appearence of virtual materials.
+It is independent from a specific 3D rendering software.
+The only restriction is, that the application has to implement the Disney BRDF standard as described above, to get comparable results.

+adidas is not responsible for the usage of this software for different purposes than the ones described in this section.

+## Terms and conditions

+adidas publishes this open source software with the aim of helping the community with our tools and libraries which will be also useful for other people.

+It means that the published code is working and adidas wants you to work with it, however, adidas is not responsible for any issue which could happen using this software in a production environment.
+So, be careful using this code in a risky environment, such as medical or autonomous car applications.

+If you want to contact adidas regarding this, you can mail us at _software.engineering@adidas.com_.

+For further information open the [adidas terms and conditions](https://github.com/adidas/adidas-contribution-guidelines/wiki/Terms-and-conditions) page.

 ## References

 1. Physically-Based Shading at Disney, Brent Burley, Walt Disney Animation Studios, Aug 31, 2012, https://disney-animation.s3.amazonaws.com/library/s2012_pbs_disney_brdf_notes_v2.pdf